erdelf/AlienRaces/Source/AlienRace/AlienRaceTest/README.md

 As you can see I have 16 passing tests, lovely :)

+### Why not just run the tests on Github
+That would be ideal.
+Github can easily run these for you.
+However to do so it would need the Rimworld DLLs.
+I do not believe the license permits including the Rimworld DLLs themselves.
+So the tests must sadly be run on a machine with Rimworld installed.
+And thus cannot be run automatically on Github.

 ## Writing tests
 This section gives a little guidance on writing your own tests.